ben-forster/guilded-testflight-watcher/README.md

-# Discord Testflight Programs watcher
+# Guilded Testflight Programs watcher

 Very basic Node.js script that sends webhook data when a testflight link is available.